textcreationpartnership/A00960/README.md

 ##Content Summary##

 #####Front#####
-THE
-ELDER BROTHER
-A
-COMEDIE.
-Acted at the Blacke Friers, by his
-Maiesties Servants.
-Printed accordin
-    _ Lectori.
 The Speakers of the Play.LEVVIS, a Lord.MIRAMONT, a Gentleman.BRISAC, a Iustice, brother to Miramont
     _ Lectori.

 1. Prologue.

-    _ Lectori.

 #####Body#####